yuchingho/University/3) UWS Third Year/1) Semester One - Creative Technology Professionalism/README.md

-This module covered on being professional in the Creative Industries, creating and increasing your portfolio with content and networking through guest speakers and LinkedIn.
+Creative Technology Professionalism focused on being professional in the Creative Industries, creating and increasing your portfolio with content and networking through guest speakers and LinkedIn.

 There were two assessments:
 1. Blog.pdf - I originally embedded this on my Neocities website but transferred it over to [Wordpress](https://creativetechnologyprofessionalism.wordpress.com/).